 Our incurred freight costs range from 4.2% to 13.0% of the US Dollar MSRP.

-Duties payable can be as much a 5.3% of the US Dollar MSRP excluding freight costs.
+Duties payable can be as much as 5.3% of the US Dollar MSRP excluding freight costs.

 MPF is nominally 0.3464% to a maximum amount not exceeding $485 however shall not be less than $25.

-We subsidise these costs and in total we charge a nominal fee of 6.00% on the US Dollar MSRP for Customs Entries, Freight and Duties meaning you don’t have to do anything.
+We subsidize these costs and in total, we charge a nominal fee of 10% on the US Dollar MSRP for Customs Entries, Freight, and Duties meaning you don’t have to do anything.